 Player vs Player

 And this is the setting for a sudden outbreak of hostility between the Player Characters (PCs).
-Apparently, during the session before last, three of the players set up a private chat and decided to turn on the other three.
-One of the other three also for some reason of their own decided to try to join the enemy in search of solo profit.
-So at the end of that session, in the middle of the bandit fight, one PC knelt in front of the enemy and laid down their weapon, and another took a swing at one of their supposed comrades.
+Apparently, during the session before last, three of the players (whose characters are Elliot, Iofur and Kuswo) set up a private chat and decided to turn on the other three.
+Morgran also for some reason of their own decided to try to join the enemy in search of solo profit.
+So at the end of that session, in the middle of the bandit fight, Morgran knelt in front of the enemy and laid down their weapon, and one of the conspirators (Kuswo, IIRC) took a swing at Sukini.
 It being time to stop for the day anyway, I called a halt mid-combat and had a think.

 I started the next session with a short monologue from me about the unwritten rules of playing together and helping each other have fun, and then went ‘around the table’ asking each player to give me a behind-the-scenes insight into the conspiracy and how they felt about the infighting.
 All three of the conspirators were enjoying their mayhem.
-The surrender monkey was still intent on their join-the-enemy plan.
-And, slightly to my surprise, the direct target of the attack seemed fine to play it out in character.
-The sixth player didn’t respond in the voice chat so I mentally noted them as a query and said my final point, which was that they were fighting a deadly enemy, the combat hung in the balance and it was time to work together or perish.
+Morgran the surrender monkey was still intent on their join-the-enemy plan.
+And, slightly to my surprise, the Sukini’s player seemed fine to play it out in character.
+Bolok’s player didn’t respond in the voice chat so I mentally noted them as a query and said my final point, which was that they were fighting a deadly enemy, the combat hung in the balance and it was time to work together or perish.